How Audi is perceived

 Back in 2021, Audi identified the 16 most relevant sustainability topics for the company, such as “Emissions and energy along the value chain” and “Alternative drives and vehicle emissions.”
 For this purpose, the company analyzed a number of internal and external sources such as industry standards, regulatory standards, rating criteria, studies and competitor comparisons.
 An online survey of around 2,200 stakeholders1 was then used to prioritize the sustainability issues that had been identified.

-Audi evolved its materiality analysis in 2022.
-An impact assessment in accordance with the new standards of the Global Reporting Initiative (GRI)2 was added to the stakeholder perspectives from the year before.
-Due to the new requirements of sustainability reporting,2 the company is now taking a more precise look at its positive and negative impacts on the environment and society.
+To develop the materiality analysis further, Audi added an impact rating in accordance with the currently applicable “GRI Sustainability Reporting Standards” of the Global Reporting Initiative.2 The requirements of sustainability reporting prompted the company to take a more precise look at its positive and negative impacts on the environment and society.
 These impacts were evaluated in two steps.

+In the first step of the impact rating, the company’s strategy team identified potential positive and negative impacts for all 16 sustainability topics in the form of opportunities and risks.
+At the same time, the team calculated the period of impact (short-term or long-term), the position in the value chain as well as the source (Audi causes the impact, Audi contributes to the impact, Audi is associated with the impact through its products and/or services) for each impact.
 In the second step, the individual impacts were evaluated using a scoring method based on their probability of occurrence and their severity (size, scope and reversibility of the impacts, among others).
-At the end, internal Audi experts in Environmental, Social and Governance (ESG), risk management and strategy validated the impact assessment.
+At the end, internal Audi experts in Environmental, Social and Governance (ESG), risk management and strategy validated the impact rating.

-In 2022, Audi identified two main topics as a result of combining stakeholder relevance and the impact assessment: (1) “Emissions and energy along the value chain” and (2) “Alternative drive technologies and vehicle emissions.”
-A total of six of the 16 topics (see diagram) were designated as “very high” in the 2022 fiscal year.
+As the final step, the impact analysis (X-axis of the materiality matrix) was supplemented by the stakeholder perspective from the 2021 materiality analysis (Y-axis of the materiality matrix).
+As a result of combining stakeholder relevance and the impact rating, Audi identified two main topics: (1) “Emissions and energy along the value chain” and (2) “Alternative drive technologies and vehicle emissions.”
+A total of six of the 16 topics (see diagram) were rated as “very high.”

 Strategic instrument for greater transparency

-Welcome to the Audi Report 2022, the combined annual and sustainability report from AUDI AG.
-This report combines financial perspectives as well as Environmental, Social and Governance (ESG) issues.
+Welcome to the Audi Report 2023!
+The combined annual and sustainability report of Audi brings together the topics of strategy, finance as well as Environmental, Social and Governance (ESG).

 Read more